Kildale: St Cuthbert's Church

-The parish church was built in 1868 and dedication to St Cuthbert.
+The parish church was built in 1868 and dedicated to St Cuthbert.
 It replaced an earlier church of Norman origin and is approached across an iron railway bridge at the western end of Kildale station.
 The church is in the Early English style and is enhanced by its detailed stained-glass millennium window showing (amongst other panes marking Kildale's community and its beautiful surroundings) a steam train passing through Kildale, created by Goddard & Gibbs in c.
 1992–96.
 The church has a framed list of the names of all the people living in Kildale marking the millennium. it includes most of the people who farmed in the parish between 1806 and 2006, the period during which Kildale has been owned by the Turton/Sutcliffe family.

 During the construction of St Cuthbert's Church Viking relics were found, indicating that the church grounds have been of great importance for centuries.